 - Customs and Trade Facilitation – Reducing Barriers and Costs from Customs and Border Control Practices

-- Corporate Responsibility – Developing Standards and Principles, Increasing Awareness of Positive Business Impact
+- Corporate Responsibility and Labor Affairs – Shaping the Development of CR Principles and Increasing Awareness of Business’s Positive Social Contributions

 Trade and Investment – Opening Global Markets for Trade and Investment